 By pairing engineers with leaders in our education, science, and justice and opportunity teams, we can bring technology to the table in new ways to help drive solutions.
 We are uniquely positioned to design, build, and scale software systems to help educators, scientists, and policy experts better address the myriad challenges they face.
 Our technology team is already helping schools bring personalized learning tools to teachers and schools across the country and supporting scientists around the world as they develop a comprehensive reference atlas of all cells in the human body.

-As a Senior Software Engineer, for the Criminal Justice program of the Justice & Opportunity Initiative, you will build technology products for communities, advocates, and practitioners within the criminal justice system.
-In this role you will help set the early foundation for a suite of criminal justice products.
+As a Senior Software Engineer for the Criminal Justice program of the Justice & Opportunity Initiative, you will create technology products for communities, advocates, and practitioners within the criminal justice system.
+In this role, you will help set the foundation for a suite of criminal justice products.
 The suite of products will include: